-Ukraine war: Anger at Russia in European security session ahead of UN vote
+Ukraine war: UN condemns Russian invasion ahead of anniversary

 - Published

+It called for the withdrawal of troops from Ukraine and a halt to fighting.

+141 nations voted in favour of the motion, with 32 abstaining and seven - including Russia - voting against.

-A large number of delegates have walked out during a Russian address at a parliamentary session of the European security body in Vienna.
+The vote came after a large number of delegates walked out during a Russian address at a parliamentary session of the European security body in Vienna.

-It comes as the United Nations is expected to approve a resolution that condemns Russia's invasion of Ukraine.

-The Organization for Security and Co-operation in Europe (OSCE) started on Thursday, a day before the anniversary of the invasion of Ukraine.
+The Organization for Security and Co-operation in Europe (OSCE) walkout and the UN vote came a day before the first anniversary of the invasion.

+Ukrainian Foreign Minister Dmytro Kuleba said the vote "made it clear that Russia must end its illegal aggression.
+Ukraine's territorial integrity must be restored".

+"One year after Russia launched its full-scale invasion global support for Ukraine remains strong," he tweeted.

-But the decision to give visas to the Russian delegation has caused anger.
+Earlier at the OSCE in Vienna, the decision to give visas to the Russian delegation caused anger.

 Ukraine and Lithuania boycotted the session entirely over Austria's decision to invite officials from Moscow, despite some being under EU sanctions.

-The Austrian government says it was obliged to do so under international law because the OSCE has its headquarters there.
+The Austrian government said it was obliged to do so under international law because the OSCE has its headquarters there.

 Latvian MP Rihards Kols described the Russian presence as the "elephant in the room", adding it was a "disgrace" that they were allowed to take part.